InnoFang/code-counter/README.md

 ## Configuration

-If you want to ignore some directories or add the file type you want to count, you can make some configuration.
+If you want to add the file type you want to count, add some comment symbols, or ignore some directories, you can make some configuration.

 Please see [config.py](config.py)